Wilfred/llvm/docs/tutorial/LangImpl5.rst

     ^D
     Wrote output.o

 We have an object file!
-To test it, let's write a simple program that calls our average function.
+To test it, let's write a simple program and link it with our output.
+Here's the source code:

 .. code-block:: c++